 The Convent & Stuart Hall Music Conservatory offers lessons to students interested in gaining proficiency — and eventually mastery — of a musical instrument in a positive instructional setting.
-Lessons are offered for violin (K–8), and piano, guitar and bass guitar (Grades 1–8).
+Lessons are offered for violin (K–12), and piano, guitar and bass guitar (Grades 1–12).
 The program, designed for serious music students, offers a safe and fun environment for learning an instrument as well as music theory and creative expression.

 - Students enrolled in the program are expected to regularly practice their instrument at home.

 - Families are responsible for providing the instrument of choice and other music materials for lessons.
-We no longer offer paired lessons to incoming students.
-Those who were enrolled in paired lessons last year may continue with that arrangement.

 - Unless a student is sick, lesson cancellations require 24 hours notice.
 Families should reach out to their music teacher directly.

 - If a scheduling conflict arises due to a school sport or drama production, a student may change the day of their music lesson (once per year).
-Please contact Performing Arts

-- Director Bonnie Fraenza with questions.
+- Please email Director of Performing Arts Bonnie Fraenza with questions.

 - After School Program care is no longer included with the cost of music lessons.
 Please see below for details.